 Overview

-Reflection is one of the core tenets of Interdisciplinary Honors.
-The Honors Portfolio is a web-based collection of artifacts and reflective annotations that documents and contextualizes your undergraduate experience, allowing you to share your UW Honors story with your peers, friends, family, mentors, employers, and graduate school admissions boards.
+The Honors Portfolio is a web-based collection of artifacts and reflective annotations that documents and contextualizes students’ undergraduate experience, allowing them to share their UW Honors story with their peers, friends, family, mentors, employers, and graduate school admissions boards.

-For all students that took HONORS 100 prior to Autumn 2024, you are not required to make this change, and may continue to add your artifacts and annotations to your portfolio website.
+For all students that took HONORS 100 prior to Autumn 2024, you are not required to make this change, and may continue to add your artifacts and annotations to your website.

 Artifacts are multimodal pieces of evidence that represent your learning inside and outside the classroom.
 Examples include but are not limited to: